RenuBalaji/InstaCart_Basket_analysis_using_Python/README.md

 g.
 Customers from which region order from which departments the highest?

 ## Data Set
-The Instacart Online Grocery Shopping Dataset is from 2017 and contains order, customer, products and departmental details.
-[InstaCart Data set](www.instacart.com/datasets/grocery-shopping-2017)
+The Instacart Online Grocery Shopping Dataset is from 2017 and contains the following data:

+● orders

+● products

+● customers

+● departments

+The customer dataset and column 'prices' were added to the original dataset for learning purpose of the Career Foundary course.

 ## Project Deliverables
 The project will conclude with an in-depth analysis, showcasing Python scripting, visualizations using different libraries, and a well-crafted narrative that transforms complex data into practical marketing insights.
 This final report will provide a clear, detailed understanding of the findings, facilitating informed decision-making and strategic planning.